prasobhkollattu/SpringCloudEasyStarter/README.md

 # SpringCloudEasyStarter
 A simple Spring cloud project with most common components for easy startup.
+SpringCloud is a wrapper around SpringBoot to address issues in distributed environment.

-**This project address followig issues:**
+**This project address followig issues in a distributed environment:**
 - Configuration Management
 - Service discovery
 - Gateway and reverse proxy